Larouyan/larouyan.github.io/docs/index.md

   <img src="/assets/images/mean_ratings_experts_casuals.jpg" alt="expert_prop">
 </div>

 (N.B.
-95% confidence interval has not be been plot since the maximum thick of it is 0.0005)
+95% confidence interval has not be been plot since the maximum thickness of it is 0.0005)

 In general, a notable pattern emerges where experts initiate the rating trend, establishing an initial inclination.
 As the evaluation proceeds, non-experts increasingly contribute ratings, potentially outnumbering expert assessments.
 This indicates that experts set the initial tone, and non-experts play a significant role by adding a larger volume of assessments as the overall trend develops.